fish-shell/fish-shell/doc_src/index.rst

             sed -n -e '/^\.\/\.git$/n' -e 's/^\.\///p'
     end

-You would then use it in place of ``**`` like this, ``my_prog (ff)``, to pass only regular files in or below $PWD to ``my_prog``.
+You would then use it in place of ``**`` like this, ``my_prog (ff)``, to pass only regular files in or below $PWD to ``my_prog``. [#]_

 Wildcard matches are sorted case insensitively.
-When sorting matches containing numbers, consecutive digits are considered to be one element, so that the strings '1' '5' and '12' would be sorted in the order given.
+When sorting matches containing numbers, they are naturally sorted, so that the strings '1' '5' and '12' would be sorted like 1, 5, 12.

-File names beginning with a dot are not considered when wildcarding unless a dot is specifically given as the first character of the file name.
+Hidden files (where the name begins with a dot) are not considered when wildcarding unless the wildcard string has a dot in that place.

 Examples: